Felix-Hz/green-squares/README.md

 ### Fact of Day 78
 The number 42 is the sum of the codes of the letters in the words "BIG BANG" using the encoding A=1, B=2, C=3, etc.

+### Fact of Day 79
+The number 1729 is the smallest natural number representable in two different ways as a sum of two positive cubes, as Ramanujan stated on the spot.